Zabrane/qlnd/doc/LightningTickerplants.md

 ## Opening a channel: Funding transaction

-Opening a channel is an on-chain event and needs to be confirmed by the Bitcoin network, so completion of the follwing step can take a few minutes.
 To open a channel with the now connected **TICKERPLANT** `lnd` node, we can use the [`.lnd.openChannel`](https://api.lightning.community/rest/index.html#v1-channels) API.

 In the example below, a channel can be opened by passing a dictionary with the following key-value pairs.